 Mayor Peter Brown was elected to Council in 2010 and acclaimed in 2013.
 Peter loves to travel to sunny places with his wife Shelley.
 Hobbies include his kids, golf, hockey, volunteering and home renovations.

 Alderman Darrell Belyk was elected to Council in 2013, has lived in Airdrie for 13 years and he and his wife have seven children and eight grandchildren.
-Darrell is safety advisor for the Manufacturer's Health and Safety Association.
+Darrell is a safety advisor for the Manufacturer's Health and Safety Association.

 He is involved in Active Airdrie, the Airdrie Home and Lifestyle Show and the Airdrie Airshow.